epfl-ada/ada-2022-project-badaboom/README.md

 ### IMdb datasets
 - [title.ratings.tsv.gz](https://datasets.imdbws.com/title.ratings.tsv.gz): Contains the IMDb rating (`averageRating`) and votes (`numVotes`) information of the films.
 - [title.basics.tsv.gz](https://datasets.imdbws.com/title.basics.tsv.gz): Contains basic informations about films.
-The dataset was used for the movies titles in the purpose to merge our data with the `averageRating` data, the `runtimeMinutes` to complete our missing data and and the `isAdult` data.
+The dataset was used to get the movie titles of the rated movies which was important to merge the CMU dataset with the IMdb dataset.
+We merge those 2 IMdb datasets based on the movie ID `tconst`.
+Additionaly, we keep from this dataset the `runtimeMinutes` to complete the missing runtime values of the CMU dataset and the `isAdult` data for further analysis.

 Those 2 datasets are merged with the CMU dataset based on `movie_name` for CMU dataset and `originalTitle` for the IMdb datasets.
 You can find the documentation on these datasets [here](https://www.imdb.com/interfaces/).